Frequently Asked Questions

 It is important to remember that Vanderbilt practices a need-blind admissions process and is committed to meeting 100% of every family’s demonstrated need through gift aid and a reasonable expectation of student work.
 Our Net Price Calculator can be used as a tool to estimate the amount of need-based financial aid your family may receive, but we will not know what exactly your package will entail until you officially apply by submitting the FAFSA and the CSS Profile.

 Based upon the financial data submitted on the College Scholarship Service (CSS) Financial Aid PROFILE and the Free Application for Federal Student Aid (FAFSA), your family situation will be reviewed to determine an Expected Family Contribution (EFC).
 After your EFC has been determined, we will calculate the difference between the cost of attending Vanderbilt and the contribution expected from your family.
 This difference between the Cost of Attendance (COA) and your EFC is your family‘s demonstrated need.
-Vanderbilt will meet 100% of this need with a combination of grants, scholarships and earnings from work expectation.
+Vanderbilt will meet 100% of this need without loans, through a combination of grants, scholarships and earnings from work expectation.
 Under certain conditions, and based upon individual family circumstances or desires, loans from federal and/or other sources may ultimately be made available to students upon their request to replace any earnings expectation in their award or to replace some portion of their family‘s expected contribution.

 The Federal Work-Study Program (FWSP) provides part-time employment opportunities for students with financial need.
 FWSP awards are distributed as bi-weekly or monthly paychecks according to the hours worked and hourly wage.
 Undergraduate students may work up to 20 hours per week.
 A job fair is held every fall for students who have FWSP as part of their financial aid package to help them find a job on campus.